About the students

 Østre Gasværk Theatre – Copenhagen (DK)

-Students from the Pre-Education Programme (since 2005) have been accepted at:
+Students from the Pre-Education Programme (2005-2019) have been accepted at professional dance educations:

 Amsterdam School of the Arts – Amsterdam (NL)